What is OneSearch?

 Does it include everything that the library owns?

-At this point, OneSearch does not search all databases that Fordham subscribes to.
+OneSearch does not search all databases that Fordham subscribes to.
 For example, it does not include non web-based databases, ones that are available on CD-ROM, and/or require access from dedicated workstations.
-In addition, some Fordham databases are not included in OneSearch at this time due to publisher restrictions.
-Those databases can be searched as separate resources.
+In addition, some databases are not included due to publisher restrictions.
+Those databases can be searched as separate resources on the Databases A-Z list.
 More content will be added to OneSearch as it becomes available.
+See the content list attachment below.
+Please contact Lynn Parliman, Head, Serials & Electronic Resources for more details. (firstname.lastname@example.org)

 I'm having trouble using OneSearch.
 Help!

 Fordham University Librarians are here to help you with your research.
 For searching and reference questions, please go to the Library Homepage and click on Ask a Librarian where you can text your question or find phone help contacts.
 For AccessIT ID problems, contact 718-817-3999 or email HelpIT@fordham.edu.
-For access problems, contact Lynn Parliman, Electronic Resources Librarian, (firstname.lastname@example.org)
+For access problems, contact Lynn Parliman, Head - Serials & Electronic Resources, (email@example.com)

 Staffed by Fordham and AJCU librarians.